pageContext

 Custom

-You can define custom pageContext properties at:
+You can define custom pageContext properties.

-export function onBeforeRender() {
+export async function onBeforeRender() {

 return {